New Zealand born singer/songwriter, Fraser MacKenzie, is a self-taught musician

 When I returned to Aotearoa New Zealand, I edited and mixed four of the videos filmed in WA (Misty, India, Red to Fade and Can You Play As Good As Me?), uploading them monthly to my YouTube channel - and as MP3s to streaming services.

 I developed a showcase of the music I played at gigs.
 "Quick Clips" is a playlist of over 30 minute-or-less tasters.

 I also took my music to Australia for the first time, entertaining audiences from Brisbane, down to Melbourne and right across to Perth.
 That was a great road trip!

-I reached his goal of playing over 100 gigs in a year
+AND...
+I reached my goal of playing over 100 gigs in a year!

 (and did it across Australia and Aotearoa New Zealand).